Meetyou-AI-Lab/CARE-MI/README.md

 ## Citation

-**If the paper, codes, or the dataset inspire you, please kindly cite us:**
+**If the paper, codes, or the dataset inspire you, please cite us:**

 ```
 @article{xiang2023care,